Pylons/breckenridge/README.rst

 - Provide a ``debugtoolbar.exc_eval`` knob which controls the exception handler; display the exception but disallow eval when false.

-- Fix minor formatting error when the exception console is used (literal html in feedback header).

 - Documentation for the toolbar.

 - Prevent exception console from being used except from certain IP addresses.